 1. Board of Directors

-The three independent outside directors provide insightful advice and recommendations to the Board of Directors based on their abundant experience and extensive knowledge of corporate operations, corporate legal affairs, and accounting, etc. They also ensure the transparency of management and supervise business execution by the inside directors.
+The four outside directors provide insightful advice and recommendations to the Board of Directors based on their abundant experience and extensive knowledge of corporate operations, corporate legal affairs, and accounting, etc. They also ensure the transparency of management and supervise business execution by the inside directors.

 2. Audit & Supervisory Board